 It is a criminal offense under Federal law to manufacture, distribute, dispense or possess with intent to manufacture, distribute or simply possess a controlled substance, including marijuana.
 The sanctions for violation of these laws depend upon the particular offense and aggravating factors, such as the type and quantity of drugs involved.
-Factors considered to determine both drug classifications (controlled substances are classified as schedule l to 5) and penalties include the drug's potential for abuse, psychological and/or physiological dependence, scientific evidence regarding the drug's pharmacologic effects, public health risks, reported incidence of widespread abuse.
+Factors considered to determine both drug classifications (controlled substances are classified as schedule I to 5) and penalties include the drug's potential for abuse, psychological and/or physiological dependence, scientific evidence regarding the drug's pharmacologic effects, public health risks, reported incidence of widespread abuse.
 These sanctions include fines, assigned community service, loss of federal student financial aid eligibility and imprisonment.
-For a detailed description of federal trafficking penalties please refer to Appendix 1 (Source: http://www.usdoj.gov/dea/agency/penalties.htm).
+For a detailed description of federal trafficking penalties please refer to Appendix 1.